 - Set up a time to talk on the phone with that old friend you’ve about lost touch with.

-- Make a written commitment to give an extra financial gift in 2018 to your church, your school, your missionaries, or some other gospel-centered cause.
+- Make a written commitment to give an extra financial gift to your church, your school, your missionaries, or some other gospel-centered cause.

 - Plan for a week-long digital fast and get the dates on your calendar.

 - Buy tickets to a ball game, a concert, or a special show.
 If you can, buy extra tickets so you can invite someone who needs a night out.

 - Call up a hurting person and ask for the best time to bring over a meal or take them out to dinner.
 Don’t take no for an answer.

 - Pencil Sunday school or the evening service into your Sunday schedule.
 Give it a good try for a month.

 - Get your vacation plans firmed up.
 Make the arrangements now, then start saving.
 And remember, it’s usually better to spend money on experiences and memories as opposed to stuff.